Hydrology-IFH/roger/doc/_build/html/_sources/equations/hydrologic_cycle/hydrologic_processes/infiltration.rst.txt

 fronts (:math:`wf1` and :math:`wf2`).
 The second wetting front is active after a rainfall pause (i.e. calculation of event-specific parameters of :math:`wf2`). :math:`wf2` is active while wetting front depth of :math:`wf2` is less than wetting front depth of :math:`wf1`.
-In the following are the equations applied for dual-wetting front approach.
+In the following, the equations are applied to a dual-wetting front approach.

 Total infiltration :math:`INF` at time step :math:`t` (mm :math:`\Delta t^{-1}`):